-When the display illustrated in a appears, the word "PROGRAM" will be blinking.
+When this display appears, the word "PROGRAM" will be blinking.
 If "PROGRAM" is acceptable, press the ENTER/PROGRAM key.
 If "PROGRAM" is not acceptable, press the left arrow or right arrow key until "CONFIGURE" is blinking.
 Then, press the ENTER/PROGRAM key.
 The ENTER/PROGRAM key directs the sampler to advance to the next step.